-The other big one is that students lack the level of assumed knowledge they need to pass ACCA F5.
+The other big one is that students lack the level of assumed knowledge they need to pass ACCA Performance Management.
 I see it all the time.
-Students come into ACCA F5 with an exemption, so they might not be familiar with the building blocks.
-F2 feeds into ACCA F5, and the F2 course teaches you things you’ll build on in F5.
+Students come into Performance Management with an exemption, so they might not be familiar with the building blocks.
+The old F2 feeds into Performance Management, and the old F2 course teaches you things you’ll build on in Performance Management.
 If you have F2 exemption, then you need to ensure you’re familiar with the basics.

-One of the biggest reasons students don’t pass ACCA F5 is because they came into the exam without sitting F2.
+One of the biggest reasons students don’t pass Performance Management is because they came into the exam without sitting the old F2.
 If you have an F2 exemption, remember that a lot of the same material will apply as assumed knowledge.

-For example, F2 covers things like marginal costing and absorption costing.
+For example, Management Accounting (the old F2) covers things like marginal costing and absorption costing.
 You’ll have done a lot on budget variances.
-All of this is assumed knowledge you’ll need to pass ACCA F5.
+All of this is assumed knowledge you’ll need to pass ACCA Performance Management.
 Exemptions are great in the short term, but they can come back to bite you if you’re not careful!

-LS: What’s the best advice you can give ACCA F5 students?
+LS: What’s the best advice you can give ACCA Performance Management students?